matt-/caddy-ja4s/README.md

 }
 ```

-The block file format is one fingerprint per line, with `#` for comments:
+The block file format is one fingerprint per line, with `#` for comments (both full-line and inline comments are supported):

 ```
 # Blocked JA4 fingerprints